jonathanpberger/subjective-objective-design/deck.md

 ---

-## Inception ends
+## At Inception
-- with a fully fleshed out backlog for the next few iterations,
+- detailed near-term backlog
-- some farther-off, coarse-grained, Epic-level ideas written on index cards.
+- coarse-grained Epic-level ideas on index cards

 ---

-## What to do with epic-level cards?
+*What to do with epic-level cards?*

 ---

-***externalize them***
+**externalize them**

 ---